Clipper card: Adding money and transit passes

 Passengers can add money and transit passes to their Clipper cards in person ("at participating retailers, participating transit agencies' ticket vending machines and ticket offices, Clipper Customer Service Centers, and Clipper Add Value Machines") at work, automatically, online, or using the Clipper mobile app.
 While money and passes added in person are available to use immediately, doing the same by telephone, online, or using the mobile app may take 3–5 days to register on a physical Clipper card.
 Cash value and passes added online or via the mobile app to virtual Clipper cards in Google Pay or Apple Wallet are available for immediate use, except for BART High-Value Discount tickets; these are available by the following day.

+Clipper START: reduced regional fares

+Since July 2020, the MTC has offered a pilot program called Clipper START that provides a regional reduced fare program with subsidized fares for low-income individuals in the Bay Area.
+The program originally included four agencies at a variety of discount levels, but as of 2024 currently provides a consistent 50% fare discount on 22 agencies.
+The program is eligible to residents of the Bay Area who are 19-64 years old, do not have an RTC Clipper card, and who are at or below 200% of the federal poverty level.
+The users of the program are provided a customized, physical Clipper card that applies the fare discount automatically when used at fare readers.
+As a pilot program, the MTC has committed to run the discount through June 30, 2025.
+As of February 2024, the program had about 18,000 active users.

 Transit services

-Clipper is currently accepted on 24 Bay Area transit services:
+Clipper is currently accepted on 24 transit services, primarily those connecting locations within the nine-county Bay Area: